-(B) A single spill management team may be listed if it is capable of responding in all geographic regions in which the plan holder operates.

-(C) The spill management team may consist of personnel employed by the plan holder or persons affiliated with the plan holder, contracted personnel, or a combination thereof.

-(D) Within 90 calendar days after the effective date of subchapter 5 of this chapter, any owner or operator that currently has an approved contingency plan must submit an Application for Certification of Plan Holder Spill Management Team form DFW 1005 (new 11/12/20), incorporated by reference herein, pursuant to section 830.7 of subchapter 5.

-(E) An owner or operator that is required to have a new contingency plan shallmust submit an Application for Certification of Plan Holder Spill Management Team form DFW 1005 (new 11/12/20), incorporated by reference herein, pursuant to section 830.7 of subchapter 5, at the time of submission of a new contingency plan for review and approval.

-(b) No person shall load oil ontoa tank vessel, nor unload oil from a tank vessel unless the following conditions are met prior to transfer operations:

-(1) aAfter initial submittal but prior to approval of the contingency plan, the tank vessel owner/operator owner or operator must provide the owner/operator of the marine terminal owner or operator with a copy of the letter acknowledging the receipt of the tank vessel's oil spill contingency plan by the Administrator, if the marine terminal owner/operator owner or operator does not already have such a letter on file;.

-(2) aAfter approval of the initial submittal of the contingency plan, the owner/operator of the-tank vessel owner or operator must provide the owner/operator of the-marine terminal owner or operator with a copy of the letter approving the current oil spill contingency plan for that tank vessel if the terminal owner/operator owner or operator does not already have such a letter on file;.

-(3) tThe tank vessel owner/operator owner or operator must notify the marine terminal owner/operator owner or operator of any change in the approval status not reflected by the letter on file at that marine terminal.; and

-(4) the owner/operator of the tank vessel owner or operator must certify that a complete copy of the response manual for that tank vessel is on board the tank vessel.

-(c) Each plan shallmust provide for the best achievable protection of coastal and marine resources and shallmust ensure that all areas addressed by the plan are at all times protected by prevention, response, containment and cleanup equipment and operations.
+- (B) A single spill management team may be listed if it is capable of responding in all geographic regions in which the plan holder operates. - (C) The spill management team may consist of personnel employed by the plan holder or persons affiliated with the plan holder, contracted personnel, or a combination thereof. - (D) Within 90 calendar days after the effective date of subchapter 5 of this chapter, any owner or operator that currently has an approved contingency plan must submit an Application for Certification of Plan Holder Spill Management Team form DFW 1005 (new 11/12/20), incorporated by reference herein, pursuant to section 830.7 of subchapter 5. - (E) An owner or operator that is required to have a new contingency plan shallmust submit an Application for Certification of Plan Holder Spill Management Team form DFW 1005 (new 11/12/20), incorporated by reference herein, pursuant to section 830.7 of subchapter 5, at the time of submission of a new contingency plan for review and approval. - (b) No person shall load oil onto a tank vessel, nor or unload oil from a tank vessel unless the following conditions are met prior to transfer operations: - (1) aAfter initial submittal but prior to approval of the contingency plan, the tank vessel owner/operator owner or operator must provide the owner/operator of the marine terminal owner or operator with a copy of the letter acknowledging the receipt of the tank vessel's oil spill contingency plan by the Administrator, if the marine terminal owner/operator owner or operator does not already have such a letter on file; - (2) aAfter approval of the initial submittal of the contingency plan, the ewner/operator of the tank vessel owner or operator must provide the ewner/operator of the marine terminal owner or operator with a copy of the letter approving the current oil spill contingency plan for that tank vessel if the terminal owner/operator owner or operator does not already have such a letter on file; - (3) tThe tank vessel owner/operator owner or operator must notify the marine terminal owner/operator owner or operator of any change in the approval status not reflected by the letter on file at that marine terminal; and - (4) tThe owner/operator of the tank vessel owner or operator must certify that a complete copy of the response manual for that tank vessel is on board the tank vessel. - (c) Each plan shallmust provide for the best achievable protection of coastal and marine resources and shallmust ensure that all areas addressed by the plan are at all times protected by prevention, response, containment and cleanup equipment and operations. - (d) Each plan shallmust be consistent with the California State Marine Oil Spill Contingency Plan and not in conflict with the National Oil & Hazardous Substances Pollution Contingency Plan, or the applicable Ffederal Area area Contingency Pplans.